 Owens & Minor (OMI) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the medical supply distributor had gained 41.41% over the past month, outpacing the Medical sector's gain of 2.39% and the S&P 500's gain of 1.75% in that time.
+Prior to today's trading, shares of the medical supply distributor had lost 7.57% over the past month.
+This has lagged the Medical sector's gain of 2.77% and the S&P 500's gain of 1.74% in that time.

-Investors will be hoping for strength from OMI as it approaches its next earnings release.
-On that day, OMI is projected to report earnings of $0.89 per share, which would represent year-over-year growth of 345%.
-Meanwhile, our latest consensus estimate is calling for revenue of $2.42 billion, up 34.08% from the prior-year quarter.
+OMI will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $0.89, up 345% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.42 billion, up 34.08% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.79 per share and revenue of $9.61 billion.
 These totals would mark changes of +67.7% and +13.32%, respectively, from last year.

-Any recent changes to analyst estimates for OMI should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
+Investors might also notice recent changes to analyst estimates for OMI.
+These revisions help to show the ever-changing nature of near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 10.66% lower.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 10.66% lower within the past month.
 OMI is holding a Zacks Rank of #3 (Hold) right now.

-Valuation is also important, so investors should note that OMI has a Forward P/E ratio of 11.86 right now.
-For comparison, its industry has an average Forward P/E of 27.94, which means OMI is trading at a discount to the group.
+Digging into valuation, OMI currently has a Forward P/E ratio of 11.02.
+For comparison, its industry has an average Forward P/E of 28.49, which means OMI is trading at a discount to the group.

-Also, we should mention that OMI has a PEG ratio of 0.64.
+It is also worth noting that OMI currently has a PEG ratio of 0.59.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Medical - Products industry currently had an average PEG ratio of 2.26 as of yesterday's close.
+The Medical - Products was holding an average PEG ratio of 2.31 at yesterday's closing price.

 The Medical - Products industry is part of the Medical sector.
-This group has a Zacks Industry Rank of 197, putting it in the bottom 23% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 190, which puts it in the bottom 26% of all 250+ industries.

 Click to get this free report